Tejasvhi-Singh/Code_of_Aies/README.md

 # ConnectX

+## Problem Statement

+In ConnectX, players strategize to align a sequence of X tokens either horizontally, vertically, or diagonally on a customizable board of varying dimensions.
+This project applies reinforcement learning techniques to develop an efficient AI capable of mastering ConnectX.
+The algorithms developed were tested in a Kaggle competition, where we achieved 9th place out of 225 teams by using AlphaZero as the top-performing strategy.

 ## Overview

-This project explores the use of reinforcement learning algorithms to master ConnectX, a variation of Connect 4.
-The objective is to align X tokens in a row, column, or diagonal before your opponent, with varying board dimensions and token counts needed for a win.
-We experimented with a variety of reinforcement learning techniques, including Monte Carlo Tree Search (MCTS), AlphaZero, Minimax, and Greedy algorithms.
+This project explores reinforcement learning algorithms to master ConnectX, a variation of Connect 4.
+The goal is to align X tokens in a row, column, or diagonal before your opponent.
+The project utilizes Monte Carlo Tree Search (MCTS), AlphaZero, Minimax, and Greedy algorithms.

-Our project, tested in a Kaggle competition, achieved a **9th place ranking** out of 225 teams by leveraging AlphaZero as the top-performing strategy.
+### Key Highlights:
+- **ConnectX Game Environment**: Strategies are developed for an MxN board, ensuring optimal moves within a 5-second time frame.
+- **Reinforcement Learning**: The project uses AlphaZero, MCTS, Minimax, and Greedy algorithms to make intelligent decisions.

 ## Key Features

 1. **ConnectX Game Environment**:
-   - Develops strategies for playing on an MxN board, ensuring optimal moves within a time constraint of 5 seconds per move.
-   - Ensures compliance with game rules, such as avoiding selecting full columns.
+   - Ensures compliance with game rules like avoiding full columns.
+   - Implements strategies with a 5-second move time constraint.

 2. **Reinforcement Learning Algorithms**:
-   - **Greedy Algorithm**: Implements a simple yet effective strategy for quick decisions by focusing on immediate gains.
+   - **Greedy Algorithm**: Focuses on making the best immediate decision.
-   - **Minimax with Alpha-Beta Pruning**: Evaluates future moves to minimize the opponent’s score while maximizing the player’s own.
+   - **Minimax with Alpha-Beta Pruning**: Evaluates future moves while minimizing the opponent’s score.
-   - **Monte Carlo Tree Search (MCTS)**: Iteratively explores and simulates promising moves, adjusting based on simulation results.
+   - **Monte Carlo Tree Search (MCTS)**: Simulates potential game moves iteratively and adjusts strategies.
-   - **AlphaZero**: Combines MCTS and neural networks to generate optimal move probabilities, using self-play for training.
+   - **AlphaZero**: Combines MCTS and neural networks to generate optimal moves through self-play.

 3. **Neural Networks**:
-   - Neural networks predict the best moves based on the game state, learning complex strategies through reinforcement learning and experience replay.
+   - Predicts optimal moves based on the current game state using reinforcement learning and experience replay.

 ## Methodologies Used

-1. **Greedy Algorithm**: Focuses on making the best local choice in every step without considering long-term consequences.
+1. **Greedy Algorithm**: Simple strategy that focuses on immediate gains without considering long-term consequences.

-2. **Minimax with Alpha-Beta Pruning**: Traditional method for perfect information games, examining all possible future moves.
-Prunes branches that are unlikely to affect the final decision.
+2. **Minimax with Alpha-Beta Pruning**: Looks at all possible future moves and outcomes, pruning irrelevant branches for efficiency.

-3. **Plain Monte Carlo Tree Search (MCTS)**: Builds a tree of potential game states and uses simulations to update the tree and make decisions based on confidence bounds.
+3. **Plain Monte Carlo Tree Search (MCTS)**: Builds a tree of potential game states, simulates moves, and updates based on confidence bounds.

-4. **AlphaZero**: Combines MCTS with a neural network that predicts move probabilities and value functions, improving through self-play and experience replay.
+4. **AlphaZero**: Uses self-play to iteratively improve, combining MCTS with a neural network for move probabilities and win/loss predictions.

 ## Performance Comparison